MaterializeInc/materialize/doc/developer/develop.md

 cargo run --bin materialized
 ```

+Because the MaterializeInc organization requires two-factor authentication
+(2FA), you'll need to clone via SSH as indicated above, or [configure a personal
+access token for use with HTTPS][github-https].

 Note that we currently depend on a private GitHub repository,
 [MaterializeInc/sqlparser], and Cargo doesn't handle this particularly well.
 In
 particular, you'll need to have an SSH agent running with credentials that